falcosecurity/libs/proposals/20220203-versioning-schema-amendment.md

 ### Userspace libs artifacts

 Libscap and libsinsp are two distinct artifacts.
 They will be released with the same version number (a single [SemVer 2.0](https://semver.org/spec/v2.0.0.html) string).
-This proposal does not aims to change what already proposed by [20210524-versioning-and-release-of-the-libs-artifacts.md#versioning-scheme](20210524-versioning-and-release-of-the-libs-artifacts.md#versioning-scheme) with respect to the user-space components residing in `falcosecurity/libs`.
+This proposal does not aim to change what already proposed by [20210524-versioning-and-release-of-the-libs-artifacts.md#versioning-scheme](20210524-versioning-and-release-of-the-libs-artifacts.md#versioning-scheme) with respect to the user-space components residing in `falcosecurity/libs`.

 ### Drivers artifacts